Some retail sectors refuse cash payments too often

 We currently only supervise crypto parties under the Anti-Money Laundering and Anti-Terrorist Financing Act (Wet ter voorkoming van witwassen en financieren van terrorisme – Wwft) and the Sanctions Act (Sanctiewet – Sw).
 This means firms providing exchange services between virtual money (cryptos) and regular (fiat) money and custodial wallet providers must register with us.
 Insurers and banks are also subject to consumer protection and financial stability rules, but there are no such rules yet for crypto service providers.

 It is the task of crypto regulation to mitigate the risks involved.
 Given that those risks present themselves internationally, they must be addressed internationally.
-This is why European legislation is forthcoming – the Markets in Crypto-Asset Regulation (MiCAR).
+The European Commission introduced a new act regulating the crypto market with effect from 30 June 2023, the Markets in Crypto Assets Regulation (MiCAR).
+National legislation to implement the Regulation is currently pending consultation.

 Stablecoins are cryptos whose value is linked to the value of a regular currency or, for example, gold.
 Stablecoins are not as stable as the name suggests.
 They should be backed by the value they represent, but this is currently not subject to supervision.
 So it is questionable whether this backing is sufficient.